HairyPotato69/academic-public/content/Notes/OOP/Objects and Classes.md

 >[!Reminder] Programming Paradigm
 >Java uses [[Introduction to OOP#What is Object-Oriented Programming?|OOP]]
 # Java Classes
-In languages that support OOP, classes usually looks like this
+In languages that support OOP, classes usually look like this
 ```pseudocode
 class CLASSNAME
 	attributes
 	constructor
 	methods
 ```
-In java specifically, it looks like this,
+In Java specifically, it looks like this,

 *Snippet A: Student*
 ```java